Recommendation 315 (2011)1

 3. Achieving the social inclusion of Roma has been included in the policy programmes of many member states although national responses have been variable.
 National action plans full of good intentions have been drawn up, but their impact has been limited.

-5. Local and regional authorities may also face obstacles such as limitations on their legal competencies or inadequate financial means.
+5. Local and regional authorities may also face obstacles such as limitations to their legal competencies or inadequate financial means.

-a. consider recognising Roma as a ‘national minority’ (where this has not yet been done) in order to ensure that Roma have protection under international law (and in particular the Framework Convention for the Protection of National Minorities), especially as regards their access to rights at the local level;
+a. consider recognising Roma as a “national minority” (where this has not yet been done) in order to ensure that Roma have protection under international law (and in particular the Framework Convention for the Protection of National Minorities – ETS No. 157), especially as regards their access to rights at the local level;

 d. support in this regard the establishment of a European Alliance of Cities and Regions for Roma Inclusion, decided by the Summit of Mayors on Roma;